Likas07/Competitive-Intelligence-Classifier/README.md

-# Automated Product Classification with an Interactive UI
+# Competitive Intelligence Classifier for Import Data

-This project uses Python, AutoML, and Streamlit to create a complete solution for automating product classification.
-It transforms a tedious, 2-week manual data entry task into a 5-minute, interactive process.
+A machine learning system that deciphers ambiguous import data to reveal competitor products, automating a 14-day manual analysis workflow down to 5 minutes.

 ---

 ## 🎥 Live Demonstration

 A full demonstration of the Streamlit application is available below.
-Watch to see how a user can upload a raw data file and receive categorized results in minutes.
+Watch to see how a user can upload a raw, ambiguous data file and receive categorized, actionable intelligence in minutes.

 [![Watch the video](https://img.youtube.com/vi/RhID7f1pNOQ/maxresdefault.jpg)](https://youtu.be/RhID7f1pNOQ)